 You could certainly do that but not without risking the scum and bacteria of a bathtub, even one that has been spotlessly cleaned.
-You don’t want water sitting around where all kinds of debris (people and dog hair, bugs, or particles) can contaminate the contents.
-A sealed plastic container protects the water, keeps it cleans, and allows it to be ready for short-term use.
+You don’t want water around where debris (people and dog hair, bugs, or particles) can contaminate the contents.
+A sealed plastic container protects the water, keeps it clean, and allows it to be ready for short-term use.

 Most systems are easy to use.
 Lay the liner in any standard bathtub, attach the fill sock to the faucet and fill the bladder, which takes approximately 20 minutes.
-A siphon pump is included to dispense the water into jugs or pitchers easily.
+A siphon pump is included to easily dispense the water into jugs or pitchers.